schang1146/Tandem_Apprentice_Challenge_2020/README.md

 -   add history of personal progression (store in cookie or localStorage)
 -   add share feature to post result to social media accounts
+-   add more styling to make pages less bland
+-   make pages responsive to support mobile play